kazuhiro4949/EditDistance/README.md

 nextDataSource.insert("Woodruff Chester", at: 1)
 nextDataSource.insert("Eduard Colby", at: 3)

-// You don't need to write insert and delete. let scripts = dataSource.diff.compare(with: nextDataSource) dataSource = nextDataSource tableView.diff.reload(with: scripts)
+// You don't need to write insertion and deletion. let scripts = dataSource.diff.compare(with: nextDataSource) dataSource = nextDataSource tableView.diff.reload(with: scripts)